 1940 Map of Cassel (bottom left) showing the road from Mont des Recollets to Winneezele.
 Most of the Breakout columns followed this road until Drogland and then headed North towards the wooded area (top right) which is the Bois St Acair.
 With thanks to Barry Ross

-East Yorkshire Yeomanry
+East Riding Yeomanry

 The main breakout took place at midnight.
 Columns of troops headed in a North-easterly direction cross-country parallel to the D137 Road.
-Their retreat was covered by a rearguard of the East Yorkshire Yeomanry.
+Their retreat was covered by a rearguard of the East Riding Yeomanry.
 The soldiers of 140th Regiment had been, in effect, converted to infantrymen for their escape, having destroyed their guns and equipment in Cassel.
 They found their route illuminated by German searchlights and flares and, as the morning light emerged and an early morning mist started to lift, the men encountered pockets of German forces around the village of Winnezeele and the Franco-Belgian border where the majority were captured, or killed.

 Appendix ‘A’ to the EYR War Diary describing the Regiment’s contribution to the Breakout

 The Commanding Officer of 145 Brigade, Brigadier Somerset was captured near Watou on 30th May.
 He was in the Breakout column with his Brigade staff and had managed to by-pass Winezeele where he noted his ‘force was strung out across country in pitch dark’.

 Somerset’s War Diary describing his involvement in the Breakout